ab7/grunt-web-boiler/readme.md

-# Grunt Web Boilerplate
+# Static Boilerplate

-This is a basic frontend boiler I use when starting new projects.
-It features [Sass](//sass-lang.com/) for css pre-proccessing and [Grunt](//gruntjs.com/) to automate css and javascript compiling and minification.
-There are two main tasks for development and production, `dev` and `pro`.
-The `dev` task simply monitors html, sass and js files for changes and reloads the browser.
+This is the front end boilerplate I use when creating a new static website.
+It features [Sass](//sass-lang.com/) for CSS pre-processing and [Grunt](//gruntjs.com/) to automate CSS and Javascript compiling and minification.
+There are two main tasks for development and production; `dev` and `pro`.
+The `dev` task simply monitors HTML, Sass and Javascript files for changes and reloads the browser.
 The `pro` task will prepare all files in a separate directory (`dist`) for production.

 ## Getting Started

 1. You will need to have `npm` installed on your system. `npm` is the package manager for [node.js](//nodejs.org/), it installs automatically with node.
 They have pre-compiled binaries available for easy installation so check it out if you don't already have node installed.

-2. If this the first time you're running grunt, you will need to install the global command line interface.
+2. If this the first time you're running Grunt, you will need to install the global command line interface.

         npm install -g grunt-cli

-3. After renaming the directory to your new project name, you can fill out the info in the `package.json` file. `npm` will complain if you don't, but everything should still work.
+3. After renaming the directory to your new project name, you can fill out the info in the `package.json` file. `npm` will complain if you choose not to, but everything should still work.

 4. Next navigate to to root directory of the project and run:

         npm install

-    This will install all the grunt dependencies into a directory called `node_modules`.
+    This will install all the Grunt dependencies into a directory called `node_modules`.

 5. To have the browser automatically reload when you save changes you need to have [LiveReload](//livereload.com/).
-If you use chrome for development, you can use this [extension](//chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).
+If you use Chrome for development, you can use this [extension](//chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).

 ## Development Task